pinkysamantaray/web-app-accessibility/README.md

     Names are always announced,
     For example, the accessible name for a `<button>`, `<a>`, or `<td>` comes from the text between the opening and closing tags.
-    Other elements, such as form `<textarea>`, `<fieldset>`, and `<table>` get their accessible name from the content of associated elements; for these elements, the accessible name comes from the `<label>` with a for attribute, `<legend>`, and `<caption>` respectively. aria-label(if the default is missing) and aria-labelledby/aria-describedby(reference) attributes, and even title(mouse hover) and placeholder https://www.w3.org/TR/accname-1.2/
+    Other elements, such as form `<textarea>`, `<fieldset>`, and `<table>` get their accessible name from the content of associated elements; for these elements, the accessible name comes from the `<label>` with a for attribute, `<legend>`, and `<caption>` respectively. aria-label(if the default is missing) and aria-labelledby/aria-describedby(reference to an entire template) attributes, and even title(mouse hover) and placeholder https://www.w3.org/TR/accname-1.2/
 * lists: yes to `ul` `ol`, `datalist`: no
 * landmark elements like section, nav, headers etc, props like aria-label, aria-labelledby, aria-hidden, avoid DIV Soup